-Practical: Poster Defence - For a specific educational setting present to the school governors and Head Teacher the whole school approach for health and wellbeing.
+Practical: Poster Defence - For a specific educational setting present to an educational leader the whole school approach for health and wellbeing.
 Defend it using specific legislations, theories and approaches to health and wellbeing.
 (ALO1, 2) 100%

 Element Category Component Name Component Weighting Coursework Report: Evaluate the importance of wellbeing and the multifaceted elements that effect it.
 Include physical literacy and the implications to professional practice and student learning.
-(ALO2, 3) 100% Practical Poster Defence - Present to a staff team within an educational setting their whole school approach for health and wellbeing.
+(ALO2, 3) Poster Defence - Present to a staff team within an advestignal patting their whole school approach for 50% educational setting their whole school approach for health and wellbeing.
 Defend it using specific legislations, theories and approaches to health and wellbeing.
 (ALO1, 2) 100%

-To be completed when presented for Minor Change approval and/or annually updated Updated by: Jane Lloyd Approved by: Jessica Cowen Date: 19 th September 2023 Date: 04 th Oct 2023
+To be completed when presented for Minor Change approval and/or annually updated Updated by: Jane Lloyd Approved by: Jessica Cowen Date: 5 July 2024 Date: 9 September 2024

-MODULE CODE: TRUR1208 MODULE TITLE: Curriculum, Cu Transition urriculum Planning and Age Phase CREDITS: 20 FHEQ LEVEL: 4 HECoS CODE: 100464 primary education PRE-REQUISITES: None CO-REQUISITES: None COMPENSATABLE: Yes
+MODULE CODE: TRUR1208 MODULE TITLE: Curriculum, Curriculum Planning and Age Phase Transition CREDITS: 20 FHEQ LEVEL: 4 HECoS CODE: 100464 primary education PRE-REQUISITES: None CO-REQUISITES: None COMPENSATABLE: Yes